Azure-Samples/azure-opensource-labs/cloud-native/aks-https/README.md

 ## Next steps

-Learn how to scale an AKS Application with part 2 of the tutorial, see [Tutorial: Deploy a Scalable & Secure Azure Kubernetes Service cluster using the Azure CLI Part 2](./Part2ScaleYourApplication).
+Learn how to scale an AKS Application with part 2 of the tutorial, see [Tutorial: Deploy a Scalable & Secure Azure Kubernetes Service cluster using the Azure CLI (Part 2)](./02-scale-your-application).